Max Miller (YouTuber)

 Max Miller (born March 30, 1983) is an American YouTuber and cook known for being the creator and host of Tasting History, a culinary and history fusion web-show that recreates ancient or historical recipes and explains the history around them.

 Early life

-Miller was born on March 30, 1983, in Phoenix, Arizona.
-He had an interest in history, and at six or seven, he started reading about Charles Cornwallis at the Siege of Yorktown that ended the American Revolutionary War in 1781, writing a report on it for fun.
+Miller grew up in Phoenix, Arizona.
+He had an interest in history, and, at six or seven, he started reading about Charles Cornwallis at the Siege of Yorktown that ended the American Revolutionary War in 1781, writing a report on it for fun.

 He attended Arizona State University and earned a classical music degree, moving to New York City to train for Broadway theatre.